superblk/terve/README.md

 ### Select

 Selects a specific version for use.
-Said version must be installed first.
+That version must be installed first.

 Syntax: `terve s[elect] <binary> <semver>`